-Chef Paul Prudhomme's Louisiana Kitchen is the cookbook that started the Cajun and Creole cooking frenzy in the 1980s.
-Sure Justin Wilson, "The Cooking Cajun", was sharing his recipes on Public Broadcasting System, but Chef Paul Prudhomme took Cajun and Creole cooking to the next level where it became respected and enjoyed by chefs across America.
+Chef Paul Prudhomme’s Louisiana Kitchen is the cookbook that started the Cajun and Creole cooking frenzy in the 1980s.
+Sure Justin Wilson, “The Cooking Cajun,” was sharing his recipes on Public Broadcasting System.
+Still, Chef Paul Prudhomme took Cajun and Creole cooking to the next level, where it became respected and enjoyed by chefs across America.

-Prudhomme, being Cajun and operating a Creole restaurant in New Orleans, wanted to pay tribute to both cultures with his first cookbook, so he titled the cookbook "Chef Paul Prudhomme's Louisiana Kitchen".
+Prudhomme, being Cajun and operating a Creole restaurant in New Orleans, wanted to pay tribute to both cultures with his first cookbook, so he titled the cookbook “Chef Paul Prudhomme’s Louisiana Kitchen.”
 At 17 years of age, Chef Paul left Louisiana to travel across America and work at different restaurants along his journey.
-Working in all aspects of the restaurant serving many types of food, he added a different layer to his own Cajun flavor.
+Working in all aspects of the restaurant serving many types of food, he added a separate layer to his own Cajun flavor.
 While traveling, Chef Paul was able to cook his native dishes for others.
 He immediately recognized that other parts of the country fell in love with and enjoyed Cajun cooking.
-Realizing how others enjoyed his native cooking, he returned to Louisiana.
-Once back in New Orleans he eventually became the head chef at Commander's Palace.
-When he left Commander's Palace in 1979 to start his own restaurant, K-Paul's Louisiana Kitchen, Emeril Lagasse took over as Executive Chef at Commander's.
-Under Prudhomme's leadership, Commander's Palace became the world-class dining destination that it is today.
+Realizing how others enjoyed his native food, Chef Paul returned to Louisiana.
+Once back in New Orleans, he eventually became the head chef at Commander’s Palace.
+When he left Commander’s Palace in 1979 to start his own restaurant, K-Paul’s Louisiana Kitchen, Emeril Lagasse took over as Executive Chef at Commander’s.
+Under Prudhomme’s leadership, Commander’s Palace became the world-class dining destination that it is today.

-Once on his own, Prudhomme and his wife "Mrs. K", began converting their family favorite recipes and the most popular dishes from K-Pauls into recipes that could be prepared in a home kitchen.
-After months of testing, tasting and revising, "Chef Paul Prudhomme's Louisiana Kitchen" was finally published.
+Once on his own, Prudhomme and his wife “Mrs. K,” began converting their favorite family recipes and the most popular dishes from K-Pauls into methods and measurements for the home kitchen.
+After months of testing, tasting, and revising, “Chef Paul Prudhomme’s Louisiana Kitchen” was finally published.

 Good Cooking, Good Eating, Good Loving

-"Good Cooking, Good Eating, Good Loving" was a popular phase of Paul Prudhomme.
-He used this mantra to sign many of his cookbooks, including the one I own; he also signed off with the phase at the end of many television segments that he recorded titled "The Majic of Chef Paul".
+“Good Cooking, Good Eating, Good Loving” was a famous phrase of Paul Prudhomme.
+He used this mantra to sign many of his cookbooks, including the one I own; he also signed off with these words at the end of many television segments that he recorded titled “The Majic of Chef Paul.”

 Seafood File Gumbo

-This recipe is printed on pages 209, 210 and 211 of Chef Paul Prudhomme's Louisiana Kitchen, the photograph appears on page 192.
+This recipe is printed on pages 209, 210, and 211 of Chef Paul Prudhomme’s Louisiana Kitchen, and the photograph appears on page 192.